Erdogan hopes France will 'get rid of Macron' as soon as possible - RFI

 Turkey and France are also at odds over Nagorno-Karabakh, a region of Azerbaijan populated by ethnic Armenians that broke away from Baku's control in a 1990s post-Soviet war.

-Fresh fighting broke out in September, until a Russian-brokered ceasefire deal was sealed last month.
+Fresh fighting broke out in September, leaving several thousand people dead, until a Russian-brokered ceasefire deal was sealed last month.

+Turkey is a staunch ally of Azerbaijan and Macron -- whose country has a large Armenian community -- repeatedly accused Ankara of sending Syrian militia to fight for Baku.

+"You are a mediator but on the other side, you have passed a resolution in your parliament... about a region on which you are supposed to be a mediator," Erdogan charged.

 France along with Russia and the United States co-chairs the Minsk Group, which has led talks seeking a solution to the conflict for decades but has failed to reach a lasting agreement.

-Erdogan said that France had lost its "mediator role" in the Karabakh dispute.

-"Why?
-You are a mediator but on the other side, you have passed a resolution in your parliament... about a region on which you are supposed to be a mediator," he said.

-Erdogan also repeated comments from Azerbaijani President Ilham Aliyev that France should concede its southern city of Marseille to Armenia if it is so keen on establishing a state.
+Erdogan also repeated comments by Azerbaijani President Ilham Aliyev that France should concede the Mediterranean port city of Marseille -- home to one of France's biggest Armenian communities -- to Armenia if it wanted to establish a state for the Armenians of Karabakh.

-"I am making the same advice: if they are so keen, they should give Marseille to Armenians," Erdogan said.
-"It's as simple as that."
+"I am giving the same advice: if they are so keen, they should give Marseille to Armenians," Erdogan said.

+In September, Macron's comments on the simmering eastern Mediterranean standoff, which has pitted Turkey against Greece and the rest of the EU, drew Ankara's wrath.

+"The people of Turkey, who are a great people, deserve something else," Macron said in comments slammed by Ankara as meddling in domestic politics.

 © 2020 AFP